tyleranton/cp-hackathon/README.md

 # cp-hackathon

-My entry for the Twitch Channel Points Hackathon
+This is my entry for the Twitch Channel Points Hackathon (and also my first time using Go)

 # Getting Started